open-cluster-management-io/open-cluster-management-io.github.io/content/getting-started/integration/cluster-lifecycle.md

      hubAcceptsClient: true
    ```

-   Replace the `CLUSTER_NAME` with the name you want.
+   Replace `CLUSTER_NAME` with the name of the cluster.

-2. Once the managedcluster resource is created, a namespace with `CLUSTER_NAME` will be created, and managedcluster-import-controller will generate the `yaml` files that you can apply on your managed cluster.
+2. After the `managedcluster` resource is created, a namespace with `CLUSTER_NAME` is created, and `managedcluster-import-controller` generates the yaml files that you can apply on your managed cluster.

-3. On the hub cluster, run the following commands to get two `yaml` files:
+3. On the hub cluster, run the following commands to generate two `yaml` files:
    ```Shell
    kubectl get secret -n ${CLUSTER_NAME} ${CLUSTER_NAME}-import -ojsonpath='{.data.crds\.yaml}' | base64 --decode > crds.yaml
    kubectl get secret -n ${CLUSTER_NAME} ${CLUSTER_NAME}-import -ojsonpath='{.data.import\.yaml}' | base64 --decode > import.yaml
    ```

-4. On the _managed cluster_, apply the `yaml` files:
+4. On the managed cluster, apply the `yaml` files:
    ```Shell
    kubectl apply -f crds.yaml
    kubectl apply -f import.yaml